pysat/pysat/docs/new_instrument.rst

 with different look directions.
 For example, the DMSP satellites carry similar instrument suites across multiple spacecraft.
 These are labeled as f11-f18.

+:py:attr:`inst_id` is also commonly used to distinguish between the same data product at different sample rates.
+An example of this may be seen in the :py:mod:`pysatNASA.instruments.timed_guvi` data for the 'sdr-imaging' and 'sdr-spectrograph' :py:attr:`tag` values.
+As a rule, when trying to decide if a characteristic should be assigned as a :py:attr:`tag` or :py:attr:`inst_id` attribute, the :py:attr:`inst_id` value should subdivide the :py:attr:`tag` data set in a clear way that does not require a long description.

 Naming Requirements in Instrument Module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^